 Optimized Media workflow is one of many ways to improve real-time playback performance inside DaVinci Resolve.

-Optimized media are pre-rendered duplicate media created from the original source footage, which is processor efficient and easy to work with in real-time without any lag.
+In DaVinci Resolve optimized media are processor efficient pre-rendered duplicate media created from the original source footage, which is easy to work with in real-time without any lag.
 You’ll have to generate them before starting the editing (for a faster workflow).

 Optimized Media – 3 Important Things to Know